gozgun/flu-geo-app/README.md

 The news section displays six relevant articles on "bird flu Switzerland" in English.
 Each article includes the title, source, date, a brief summary, and a link to the full article.
 News is retrieved from Google News.

 ## Date Adjustments(*)
 The original dataset includes timestamps between the years 5970 and 7437.
-Due to limitations in Unicode time representation ( [the 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) ), the original dataset was modified to fit within a range of 2015–2017.
+Due to limitations in Unix time representation ( [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem) ), the original dataset was modified to fit within a range of 2015–2017.
 The mapping is as follows:
 - Years starting with 5XXX → 2015
 - Years starting with 6XXX → 2016
 - Years starting with 7XXX → 2017